Explanations of the Tentative New Physics Anomalies and Dark Matter in the Simple Extension of the Standard Model (SESM): The Tentative New Physics Anoamlies and Dark Matter

 \subsection{Dark matter phenomenology}

 We consider the lightest neutral scalar $S_{1}$ as the DM candidate, and the typical freeze-out mechanism controls the DM production.
 In addition, the annihilation and co-annihilation processes can deplete the DM relic density.
+In our case, we do not consider the neutral vector-like lepton $L_{0}^{\prime}$ to be a DM candidate.
+Just as mentioned in Ref~\cite{Calibbi:2019bay}, first, the observed relic density requires $M_{L^{\prime}}\approx1.1$ TeV, thus the spectrum would be too heavy to account for flavour observables.
+Second, since $L_{0}^{\prime}$ interacts with Z boson, the large DM-nucleon scattering cross section cannot be avoided.

 In our random scan, the ranges of parameters have to satisfy the bounds of unitarity given in TABLE \ref{Unitarity summary}.
 In addition, we set the couplings to the right-handed quarks $(\lambda_{i}^{U}$ and $\lambda_{i}^{D})$ and the left-handed quarks of the first generation $(\lambda_{1}^{Q})$ to be zero, and only consider the second family couplings in the lepton sector ($\lambda_{2}^{L}$ and $\lambda_{2}^{E}$).
 The elaborate scan ranges of parameters are given in TABLE \ref{RandonScan}.